9 Best Beaches in Lahaina and West Maui (maps and details!)

 1. DT Fleming Beach

-A popular surfing and bodyboarding destination, this beach nearby the Ritz Carlton Kapalua offers a 1,500 square foot beach.
+A popular surfing and bodyboarding destination, this beach, near the Ritz Carlton Kapalua, is long and hardly ever busy.
 Because you’re getting to the northwest side of Maui at this point, you’ll notice that the weather conditions, trees, and surf begin to change.

 D.T.
 Fleming can have a powerful shore break that should keep swimmers out of the water.
 Make sure to take into consideration any lifeguard flags and warnings before you enter the water.